Tulip 6.0.0

 998 /**

-1007 * @brief Gets an iterator over the output edges of a node.
+999 * @brief Get an iterator over all the graph's edges.

-1009 * @return An iterator over the node's output edges.
+1000 * @return An iterator over all the graph's edges.

 1013 /**